-Program Advisor: Ms. Kathy DiTommaso-Owen, Ms. Princess Fox, Ms. Ally Goertzen
+Program Advisor: Ms. Suzanne Price, Ms. Ally Goertzen

-Bushnell University offers a master of arts degree in school counseling, which trains students to become successful school counselors in K-12 public or private schools.
+Bushnell University offers a Master of Arts degree in school counseling, which trains students to become successful school counselors in K-12 public or private schools.
 The program is accredited by the Teacher Standards and Practices Commission (TSPC) in conjunction with the Oregon Educational Act for the 21st Century.
 Together with a Christian frame of reference and Christian faculty, this program provides students with a solid foundation of counseling skills and theories to promote the academic, social, and emotional development of children based on current research.
 Building upon that base, students learn to develop a comprehensive school counseling program and a professional identity as a school counselor that reflects their values as to the welfare of children, quality of academic performance, and safety in schools.

 Additionally, students individualize their own program through choices of topics on papers and presentations in their required coursework and through choice of authorization level (early childhood/elementary or middle level/high school) and internship site.
+Track I is designed for students who hold a valid teaching license and can provide documentation for two, or more, years for full-time teaching experience.
+Track II is designed for students who do not hold a valid teaching license or hold a valid teaching license and have less than two years of documented full-time teaching experience.